Anviella/Privacy-Policy-for-Yardim/README.md

-# Privacy Policy
+## Privacy Policy

-This Privacy Policy explains how the Ticket Bot collects, uses, and protects user data.
+# This Privacy Policy explains how the Ticket Bot collects, uses, and protects user data.

-1. Data Collected
+# 1. Data Collected

-The Ticket Bot only collects the minimum data necessary to perform its functions.
+#The Ticket Bot only collects the minimum data necessary to perform its functions.
 The collected data includes:

-Server ID
+#Server ID
-Support Category ID
+#Support Category ID
-Ticket (support request) numbers
+#Ticket (support request) numbers
-Ticket (support request) content
+#Ticket (support request) content
-Ticket transcripts
+#Ticket transcripts

 This data is collected solely to ensure the proper functioning of the bot and to manage the support system.